netsys-lab/id-int-spec/specification.md

 Message Authentication Code for checking telemetry authenticity.

 ### Message Authentication Codes
-MACs are computed using the AES-CMAC algorithm with 128-bit keys.
+MACs are computed using AES-CBC with a fixed initialization vector of 0.
 Stack entries are chained by including the MAC of the previous entry in the next one.
 The source entry is computed in a special way and includes fields from the main header.
+All keys have a length of 128 bit matching SCION's DRKey.

 The keys for MAC computation are derived between router and verifier using DRKey.
 As a special case, if the INT source and the verifier are the same (i.e.,